REPOmAN2v2/Mindstorm-rover/README.md

 `make DEBUG={0,1} SDL={0,1}`

 DEBUG=1 will generate a debug version with gprof profiling enabled.
 SDL=1 enables SDL support (SDL2 required).

+Use the `-B` flag when switching between SDL status to force make to recompile all objects.

 License
 -------